panktishah99/MobileAppProject/README.md

 <img width="454" alt="Screenshot 2024-04-07 at 9 22 10 PM" src="https://github.com/panktishah99/MobileAppProject/assets/147209312/b8e0df62-4d70-4890-b208-e84259fe517b">

 Platform used: React Native

-In the App.js, used navigator to create two pages - the Home page and User Profile page and both pages contain a button to navigate back and forth.
+In App.js, used navigator to create two pages - the Home page and User Profile page and both pages contain a button to navigate back and forth.